sfalmo/rasp-from-scratch/README.md

 ## Run

-In the base directory:

 ```shell
 $ docker-compose run
 ```

+Append `-d` to make this a background process.
-If you want to start this process in the background, append `-d`.
+If you want an interactive shell to your container (e.g. for testing), append `/bin/bash`.
-For an interactive container, append `/bin/bash`.
-When the container is running, execute `runRasp.sh <region> &` to start the RASP run for your `<region>`.
+When the container is running, execute the entry script `runRasp.sh <region>` to start the RASP run for your `<region>` manually.